-Central San reported its numbers of residential parcels and nonresidential parcels as the "active residential accounts" and "active nonresidential accounts" respectively.
+Central San reported its numbers of residential parcels and nonresidential parcels as the "active residential accounts" and "active nonresidential accounts" respectively as that seemed to best fit the AWWA methodology.
 Central San provides WW treatment and trunk sewer service to the cities of Concord and Clayton by contract.
 Two sets of data have been presented to exclude and include these customer accounts.

 It should be noted that not all customer accounts are created equal; for example, one nonresidential account could be a large hospital or a single retail business.
 Simply counting the parcels does not account for these potential discrepancies.
-An alternative and perhaps more preferable way to measure customer accounts would be by Residential Unit Equivalents (RUEs), which will help normalize the data.
+An alternative and perhaps preferable way to measure customer accounts would be by Residential Unit Equivalents (RUEs), which will help normalize the data.
 It is unclear whether all agencies reported their customer accounts in the same way as Central San's, or by RUEs or some other method, since there is some room for interpretation in the AWWA methodology.